 The various environmental liabilities vary depending on their source.
-Usually, environmental liabilities are associated with federal, state or local laws, and are enforced by public agencies at each level of government.
+Usually, environmental liabilities are associated with federal, state, or local laws, and are enforced by public agencies at each level of government.
 Here are the common environmental liabilities:

 #1 Compliance obligations

 One of the costs is the administrative cost incurred to record processes, label chemicals, and train staff tasked with handling the chemical substances.
-A business will also incur costs to contain chemical spills, manage the harmful effects of air emissions, waste treatment, and exit costs for closing disposal sites.
+A business may also incur costs to contain chemical spills, manage the harmful effects of air emissions, waste treatment, and exit costs for closing disposal sites.
 Failure to manage the effects of the wastes on the environment can attract lawsuits and legal actions by government agencies against a business.

 #2 Remediation obligations

-Remediation obligations may comprise water treatment, excavations, monitoring, and evaluating the environment for adverse effects, relocating communities to safer areas, re-constructing damaged properties, and response costs incurred by government agencies.
-An entity may face remediation obligations for negative impacts on the environment for formerly owned or used sites, sites it never owned but it contaminated, and sites it owns and has not contaminated.
+Remediation obligations may comprise water treatment, excavations, monitoring, evaluating the environment for adverse effects, relocating communities to safer areas, re-constructing damaged properties, and response costs incurred by government agencies.
+An entity may face remediation obligations for negative impacts on the environment for formerly owned or used sites, sites it never owned but contaminated, and sites it owns and has not contaminated.

 #3 Fines and penalties